 Example of Jeff Gustafson's Filmmaking work:

-Exploration of fundamental components of animation, digital filmmaking, and motion design.
-Students explore character design, styles of animation, digital filmmaking, and motion design while focusing on the elements of light, sound, and motion as key time-based design factors.
+Exploration of fundamental components of digital design and time-based media, such as photography, animation, digital filmmaking, and motion design.
+Students focus on the elements of light, sound, and motion as key time-based design factors.
 Individual and group projects.

 ARTA 222 Principles of Digital Photography